ACTEA-Erasmus/m2c4-aplc/course-infosheet.md

 It ends with the engineering of software where students learn to apply software analyses such as GRAFCET and FLOWCHART.

 The course continuous with hands-on workshops where students apply their knowledge to develop engineering skills.
-The student learns to select automation devices, to translate software analyses to software code, to troubleshoot PLC hardware and software problems in an enviroment that simulates the workfield.
+The student learns to select automation devices, to translate software analyses to software code, to troubleshoot PLC hardware and software problems in an environment that simulates the work field.

-At the end of this course a student is able to analyse a complex automation problem and to work out a solution.
+At the end of this course a student is able to analyze a complex automation problem and to work out a solution.

 ## Activities
 -   Theory classes: 12 x 1h